Car News Articles

 Why Are Synthetic Oils Better Than Conventional Oils?

-Synthetic oils are more resistant to oxydation and acids, increasing service life.
+Synthetic oils are more resistant to oxidation and acids, increasing service life.
 Some users have started monitoring the quality of of their oils as they are used so that they are only replaced when necessary.

 A petroleum product's "cloud point" is the temperature at which solids become visible in petroleum products.
 Synthetic oils have a lower cloud point than conventional oils making them suitable for use in severe cold.